ravig31/ravig31.github.io/content/posts/enabling_wol.md

 ##  WoWww (Wake-on-Wan)
 Waking your PC from outside your local network (WAN) is a bit trickier.
 Directly port-forwarding the WOL packet from your router to your PC often didn't work for me.
 This is because WOL packets are a broadcast protocol, and routers typically don't allow broadcast traffic to be forwarded from the public internet for security reasons.
+Here is a [reddit post](https://www.reddit.com/r/HomeServer/comments/10cl7sd/comment/j4gvsr5/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) on it.

 My solution for this is to use a low-power device that's always on, such as an old Raspberry Pi or a mini PC like a NUC.

 1. I have a NUC that's always on and acts as a server.

-2. From my MacBook, I establish a secure SSH connection to the NUC.
+2. From my MacBook, I can SSH into the NUC.

 3. Once connected, I run the `wol` command (for Linux) from the NUC, which is on the same local network as my main PC.
-The magic packet is sent locally, and my main PC wakes up.
+The magic packet is sent locally, anddd magically Wake-on-Wan.

 I think this is this is the most secure method that avoids exposing your network to potential security risks.
-While there may be other workarounds, this is a very common and effective approach
+While there may be other workarounds, this is a very common and effective approach.

 Hope this helped!